 4. Less anxiety

 CBD is very effective at reducing anxiety.
 And anxiety is a massive problem in the UK these days.
-In fact, it’s probably the most common mental disorder in Britain, especially among younger people.
+In fact, it’s probably one of the most common mental disorder in Britain, especially among younger people.

 5. Less liver disease

 CBD has been found to protect the liver from the negative effects of alcohol.
 So while alcohol remains such a big part of so many Brits’ lives, it would be wise for these people to increase their CBD intake too.

 Hemp flower makes the perfect tobacco substitute.
 It can even be rolled into cigarettes.
 And the best part is that smoking cannabis is not linked with lung cancer.
 In fact, the only risk of smoking hemp flower found in studies is reversible lung damage.

 7. Tax revenue potential